arc-bphc/arc-iot/arc-iot.md

 The rules regarding bomb defusal are the same as in the Individual round.
 However, in the Knockout Round, **two teams** play at once.

-One team gets **5 minutes** to **place** the bombs in the arena and the other team gets **5 minutes** to defuse these bombs as per the rules in the Individual round.
+One team gets **5 minutes** to **place** the bombs in the Arena and the other team gets **5 minutes** to defuse these bombs as per the rules in the Individual round.
 After this, the teams placing the bombs and defusing the bombs are **reversed** and the game is played again.
 The team with the highest cumulative score of setting and defusing wins.

+The organizers of the competition will decide the number of Type-1, Type-2, and Type-3 bombs for the team to place in the Arena.
+The number of each type of bombs will be the same in both rounds.
+All the bombs will initially be kept in the Bomb Quarantine part of the Arena and the team placing the bombs must lift the bombs and place it in the Bomb Maze part of the Arena.

 #### Scoring System